 Ah, benzoyl peroxide.
 Using this ingredient in topical creams has saved this editor many an embarrassing breakout; as soon as I feel a pimple try to pop up and ruin my day, I'll apply a thin layer of it and wake up the next morning to a much smaller bump and reduced redness.
 Dr. Tanzi calls this ingredient an "oldie but goodie," adding that it "helps multiple issues, including bacterial overgrowth and clogged pores."
 This ingredient can be used to treat mild to moderate acne, but it's pretty strong, so wean your way into it by using every other day at first to get your skin acclimated to the ingredient.

 Niacinamide is a jack of all trades.
-A form of vitamin B3, it's used to treat high cholesterol, osteoarthritis, Alzheimer's, and so much more.
-More research needs to be done on niacinamide's efficacy in treating acne, but one study did find that a topical gel with the ingredient "provide[d] potent anti-inflammatory activity."
+A form of vitamin B3, it's used to treat osteoarthritis, niacin deficiency (pellagra), diabetes, and so much more.
+More research needs to be done on niacinamide's efficacy in treating acne, but one study did find that a moisturizer with this ingredient helped the overall complexion of acne-prone skin.
 All in all, it has amazing skin benefits that could help improve your overall complexion.

 Whether to use it over benzoyl peroxide—which plays more of a role in killing the bacteria that causes acne—is often debated, but salicylic acid slows the shedding of cells inside the hair follicle to prevent clogged pores.
 It also breaks down whiteheads and blackheads.
 Dr Katie Rodan says, "The best scenario for treating acne is combination treatment with both salicylic acid and benzoyl peroxide."
 That way, bacteria is fended off while cells are prevented from getting clogged at the same time.
 However, speak with your dermatologist about this, since using acne treatments in conjunction with one another may be too drying, which could then cause even more breakouts!